 The Rio Juruena: One of the great pleasures of a stay at SouthWild Amazon Lodge is the opportunity to spend time on the Rio Juruena, an exceptionally beautiful tributary of the Amazon River, far to the north.
 Unlike many other rivers in the Amazon Basin, the Juruena-at least this part of it-is lightly impacted by the hand of man.
-Here, one does not see the riverside development, residential communities, or fleets of fishermen's canoes on either bank for miles up and down the river.
+Here, one does not see the riverside development. residential communities, or fleets of fishermen's canoes on either bank for miles up and down the river.
 One of the few signs of human habitation is the station for the auto passenger ferry, which itself is an unobtrusive presence.
-Instead, the visitor is treated to a beautiful blackwater river. forested on both sides and peppered with islands, small rapids, and granite outcrops, all of which serve to braid the river into myriad channels.
+Instead, the visitor is treated to a beautiful blackwater river, forested on both sides and peppered with islands, small rapids, and granite outcrops, all of which serve to braid the river into myriad channels.
 We will experience the river on several occasions through morning and afternoon boat rides.
-Our explorations will take us several miles both upstream and downstream as we search for birds and other wildlife.
-Of the many dozens of birds possible on any given boat trip, we'll especially be on the watch for Sungrebe, Sunbittern, Razor-billed Curassow, Red-throated Piping-Guan, Slate-colored Hawk, Pied Lapwing, Greater Ani, Hoatzin, several species of kingfishers, Bare-necked Fruitcrow, Amazonian Umbrellabird, Varzea Schiffornis, Red-necked Aracari, Black-fronted Nunbird, Glossy Antshrike, Silvered Antbird, Amazonian Streaked-Antwren, Rustymargined Flycatcher, Black-collared and White-banded swallows, Black-faced Dacnis, and Swallow Tanager.
-These boat trips-beautiful, peaceful, and evocative-are among the real highlights of the trip.